 The field of private investigations (private 'eye' or P.I. for short) has long held our fascination.
 Through radio shows, mystery and thriller novels, film and television, we've been intrigued and attracted by the exploits of the likes of Thomas Magnum, Sam Spade and, of course, Sherlock Holmes.

 It's only natural, then, that people who may be inclined toward jobs in criminal justice and criminology would be interested in pursuing a career as a real-life private eye.
-Fortunately for them, the U.S. government's Federal Bureau of Labor Statistics (BLS) reports the field of private investigations is expected to grow by 21 percent by the year 2020, a faster-than-average growth rate when compared to other careers.
+Fortunately for them, the U.S. government's Federal Bureau of Labor Statistics (BLS) reports the field of private investigations is expected to grow by 21% by the year 2020, a faster-than-average growth rate when compared to other careers.

 The Unique Job of a Private Investigator

 Real life P. I. Michael Miller has found tremendous success building his own private investigations firm, called MILLERGROUP Intelligence.
 His firm specializes in risk assessment, background investigations, security, and due diligence investigations.

 Much of MILLERGROUP's most recent success, however, has come from the growing world of reality television, and Mr. Miller spends a lot of his time lately conducting background investigations and risk assessment of potential reality show contestants.